Arrhythmia: Re-entry

 Re-entrant arrhythmias occur when an electrical impulse recurrently travels in a tight circle within the heart, rather than moving from one end of the heart to the other and then stopping.

 Every cardiac cell can transmit impulses of excitation in every direction but will do so only once within a short time.
 Normally, the action potential impulse will spread through the heart quickly enough that each cell will respond only once.
 However, if there is some essential heterogeneity of refractory period or if conduction is abnormally slow in some areas (for example in heart damage) so the myocardial cells are unable to activate the fast sodium channel, part of the impulse will arrive late and potentially be treated as a new impulse.
 Depending on the timing, this can produce a sustained abnormal circuit rhythm.

 As a sort of re-entry, vortices of excitation in the myocardium (autowave vortices) are considered to be the main mechanism of life-threatening cardiac arrhythmias.
 In particular, the autowave reverberator is common in the thin walls of the atria, sometimes resulting in atrial flutter.
 Re-entry is also responsible for most paroxysmal supraventricular tachycardia, and dangerous ventricular tachycardia.
 These types of re-entry circuits are different from WPW syndromes, which utilize abnormal conduction pathways.

 Although omega-3 fatty acids from fish oil can be protective against arrhythmias, they can facilitate re-entrant arrhythmias.

 Fibrillation

-When an entire chamber of the heart is involved in multiple micro-reentry circuits and is, therefore, quivering with chaotic electrical impulses, it is said to be in fibrillation.
+When an entire chamber of the heart is involved in multiple micro-re-entry circuits and is, therefore, quivering with chaotic electrical impulses, it is said to be in fibrillation.

 Fibrillation can affect the atrium (atrial fibrillation) or the ventricle (ventricular fibrillation): ventricular fibrillation is imminently life-threatening.